Joint Score-Threshold Optimization for Interpretable Risk Assessment: Abstract

 \section{Abstract}

 Risk assessment tools in healthcare commonly employ point-based scoring systems that map patients to ordinal risk categories via thresholds.
-While electronic health record (EHR) data presents opportunities for data-driven optimization of these tools, two fundamental challenges impede standard supervised learning: (1) partial supervision arising from intervention-censored outcomes, where only extreme categories can be reliably labeled, and (2) asymmetric misclassification costs that increase with ordinal distance.
-We propose a mixed-integer programming (MIP) framework that jointly optimizes scoring weights and category thresholds under these constraints.
-Our approach handles partial supervision through per-instance feasible label sets, incorporates asymmetric distance-aware objectives, and prevents middle-category collapse via minimum threshold gaps.
-We further develop a CSO relaxation using softplus losses that preserves the ordinal structure while enabling efficient optimization.
-The framework supports governance constraints including sign restrictions, sparsity, and minimal modifications to incumbent tools, ensuring practical deployability in clinical workflows.
+While electronic health record (EHR) data presents opportunities for data-driven optimization of these tools, two fundamental challenges impede standard supervised learning: (1) labels are often available only for extreme risk categories due to intervention-censored outcomes, and (2) misclassification cost is asymmetric and increases with ordinal distance.
+We propose a mixed-integer programming (MIP) framework that jointly optimizes scoring weights and category thresholds in the face of these challenges.
+Our approach prevents label-scarce category collapse via threshold constraints, and utilizes an asymmetric, distance-aware objective.
+The MIP framework supports governance constraints, including sign restrictions, sparsity, and minimal modifications to incumbent tools, ensuring practical deployability in clinical workflows.
+We further develop a continuous relaxation of the MIP problem to provide warm-start solutions for more efficient MIP optimization.
+We apply the proposed score optimization framework to a case study of inpatient falls risk assessment using the Johns Hopkins Fall Risk Assessment Tool.